-9.31 Over the years a number of changes to the types of services and facilities within rural settlements have occurred.
+9.29 Over the years a number of changes to the types of services and facilities within rural settlements have occurred.
 These have resulted from a number of influences, most of which are national trends in retailing, financial services provision, and the economics of service provision.

-9.32 Some settlements within the District have seen the closure of shops, post offices and petrol stations.
-In several villages these closures have occurred despite the construction of significant levels of additional residential development.
-It is acknowledged that development is just one contributing factor to the success of village services and facilities, and there are other influences such as such as the type of service, and accessibility.
+9.30 In several villages closures have occurred despite the construction of significant levels of additional residential development.
+It is acknowledged that development is just one contributing factor to the success of village services and facilities, and there are other influences such as such as the type of service, demand and accessibility.